 The attributes from the join features will be joined to the attributes of the target features.
 See the explanation of the Join Operation parameter for details on how the aggregation of joined attributes are affected by the type of join operation.

-Only the Join one to one option is supported by this tool.
-Specifying the Join one to many option will result in a one-to-one join, not a one-to-many join.
 To achieve a one-to-many join when the output is created in an output feature class, use the Spatial Join tool.

 Keep All Target Features

 Specifies whether only target features with a spatial relationship with a join feature (known as an inner join) will be preserved or all target features will be preserved, even without a spatial relationship with the join features (known as an outer join).

 The attribute fields that will be in the output with the corresponding field properties and source fields.
 By default, all fields from the inputs will be included.

 Fields can be added, deleted, renamed, and reordered, and you can change their properties.